-Oprah Winfrey Hosts Wedding For Gayle King’s Daughter At Her California Home
+Oprah Winfrey Hosts Wedding For Gayle King's Daughter At Her California Home

-Oprah Winfrey hosted a wedding for her best friend Gayle King’s daughter, Kirby, at her California home.
+Oprah Winfrey hosted a wedding for her best friend Gayle King's daughter, Kirby Bumpus, at her California home.

-Gayle announced the news of the intimate ceremony on Instagram and shared more details on it with Oprah Magazine,
+Gayle announced the news of the intimate ceremony on Instagram and shared more details on it with Oprah Magazine.

 The proud mother of the bride posted several photos of her newlywed daughter with her new husband, Virgil Miller, to her social media page.
 In the pics, the bride and groom were posed on a balcony and were shown holding hands.
 In one photo, the bride's gorgeous veil blew in the wind as she gazed into her husband's eyes.

-Gayle revealed that while a pandemic-style wedding — which included dress fittings done via Zoom– was not what the bride had originally planned, it was pulled off beautifully at Oprah’s Montecito mansion in a secret ceremony in December.
+Gayle revealed that while a pandemic-style wedding -- which included dress fittings done via Zoom -- was not what the bride had originally planned, it was pulled off beautifully at Oprah's Montecito mansion in a secret ceremony in December.

-The CBS This Morning host described the ceremony as a “super small” service with just six people in attendance, including Oprah, who is Kirby’s godmother, and her longtime partner Stedman Graham.
-Gayle’s son, Will Bumpus, performed the nuptials and the group of six followed strict COVID-19 safety rules.
-Gayle revealed she didn’t even hug Kirby after she tied the knot.
+The CBS This Morning host described the ceremony as a "super small" affair with just six people in attendance, including Oprah, who is Kirby's godmother, and her longtime partner Stedman Graham.
+Gayle's son, Will Bumpus, performed the nuptials and the group of six followed strict COVID-19 safety rules.
+Gayle revealed she didn't even hug Kirby after she tied the knot.

 Several celebrity friends reacted to the photos in the comments section.